neefrankie/origami/README.md

 ##### 1. dynamic version

 The dynamic version is that the data about nav and the actions of nav are both written by js.
-So after you add the js, you can change the channel and see the changing effect on the single page.
-The related js we will discuss later, and the html are very simple:
+So after you adding the js, you can change the channel and see the changing effect on a single page.
+The related js will be discussed later, and the html are very simple:

 ```
 <nav class="ftc-header__nav" data-ftc-component="ftc-channelnav" role="navigation" aria-label="Main navigation">